 Employees will identify cybersecurity as a routine business activity and will follow the company's best practices as a result of this.
 Employee phishing training is a major responsibility of the HR department.
 They must incorporate security training into new employee orientations.

-This involves stressing the dangers to which the company is vulnerable, as well as the staff behaviors that can assist prevent them from occurring.
+This involves stressing the dangers to which the company is vulnerable, as well as the staff behaviours that can assist prevent them from occurring.
 A strong security awareness campaign may aid a company's security.
 Employees who have never been exposed to data breaches or hacking can learn how to respond responsibly via training.

 This helps to prevent or greatly minimize the danger of assaults like phishing.